From the Desk of Dr. Gonzales

 Dear Prairie View Families and Community,

-This is my 31st year as a Professional Educator.
+This is my 32nd year as a Professional Educator.
 I started my career teaching in Pasco School District for 4 years.
 Then I headed to Yakima and Walla Walla School Districts where I was a principal for a combined 13 years.
 From there, I spent 12 years of my career at Spokane Public Schools where I supervised principals in 17 schools for 10 years.
-I then returned to the school-house as a principal for 2 years at Franklin Elementary before coming to Prairie View last school year.
+I then returned to the school-house as a principal for 2 years at Franklin Elementary before coming to Prairie View.

-I have been married for twenty-three years to Kirk Hirota who is a professional photographer.
+I have been married for twenty-four years to Kirk Hirota who is a professional photographer.
 He has his own photography business but also teaches at Rogers High School and is adjunct at Whitworth University.
-We have two daughters, Camina who is a senior at Whitworth University and Kimiko who is a freshman at Stanford University.
-My parents have helped us raise our family and have lived with us for 21 years.
+We have two daughters, Camina who just graduated from Whitworth University and Kimiko who is a sophomore at Stanford University.
+My mom and step-dad have lived with us for 22 years and have helped raise our family.

 As you can imagine, education for all children is important to me.
 My parents did not have the opportunities afforded to us now.
 My dad attended school until sixth grade and my mom to third grade.
 Luckily, I was able to teach them both how to read and write.
 With my past experiences growing up, I came across people who I referred to as dream breakers.
 I do believe all of us at Prairie View are Dream Makers.
-You may have learned from your children already that DREAM is our theme at our school.
 We are here to help your children realize their dreams.
 Some of the ways we are doing this is through having staff talk to students about their college experiences, setting goals with our students and wearing our college gear on Fridays.
 These are just baby steps towards partnering with our parents to make students more aware of the opportunities available to them.
-Our school’s Council for Learning Improvement (CLI) team consists of staff and three parents: Cassie Anderson, Adrienne Fischer, and Stacy Hill.
+Our school’s Council for Learning Improvement (CLI) team consists of staff and three parents: Cassie Anderson, Adrienne Fischer, and Amy Randall.
+Staff representation are: Alicia Eckman, P.A.; Kim Wolfe, counselor; Kellie Nixon, intermediate teacher; and Bonnie Iverson, primary teacher.
 Our focus is on College & Career Readiness (CCR) as part of our school improvement process.
 If you have suggestions or ideas for us, please feel free to contact one of them or myself.

 Feel free to give me a call at (509) 465-7802 or drop me an email at email@example.com at any time.
 I will do my best to get back to you within 24 hours.